gparx/design-portfolio/docs/assignments/A01/index.md

 ## Alternative Devices

 Alternative devices that could serve the same purpose or serve its purpose better: Binder clips and clothes pins because they can be manufactured cheaper, require less parts and existed before the bag clip.

+## Engineering Decisions

+One clear distinction between the original patent and the design patent is its minimalization of material and space.
+The original patent for a bag clip contains the same spring and clamping mechanism but uses much larger clamping pieces.
+This remodel reduces material and space while remaining consistent with its purpose.
+This decision was likely to maximize profit due to a low demand and small market.